MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 ### Estimated timing: 30 minutes

-In this exercise, you will complete the following tasks
+In this exercise, you will complete the following tasks:

 - Task 1: Create a new Azure AD tenant.
 - Task 2: Activate Azure AD Premium P2 trial.